Master's Degree in Forensic DNA & Serology

 Transferring Credits Toward a Master’s Degree

-A maximum of 15 transfer credits are allowed to count toward a M.S. degree.
-These can include no more than 9 credits from institutions approved by UF, with the balance obtained from non-degree and/or certificate courses at the University of Florida.
-These courses must be graduate-level (5000–7999) and earned with a grade of B or better, and the course(s) cannot have been taken longer than 7 years from the term you begin as a M.S. student.
-To have credits reviewed for transfer from another university, please email email@example.com with the following:
+A maximum of 15 transfer credits are allowed to count toward an M.S. degree.
+These can include no more than nine credits from institutions approved by UF, with the remaining six credits obtained from non-degree seeking and/or graduate certificate courses at the University of Florida.
+These courses must be graduate level (5000-7999) and earned with a grade of “B” or higher to transfer.
+All work counted toward your master's degree must be completed during the seven years immediately preceding the term in which the degree is awarded.
+To have credits from another university reviewed for transfer, please email firstname.lastname@example.org the following documents:

 - Copy of your transcript (including a transcript key usually found on the back of the transcript)

 - Course syllabus to review what was covered in the course